clearloveu/LEO_Mobility_NS-3/README.md

 # LEO_Mobility_NS-3

+This project is to support my academic papers.

 ## function
 Because ns-3 itself lacks the corresponding LEO satellite mobile module, it is necessary to develop a simple and easy-to-use LEO satellite mobile module in ns-3.